opladyn/opladyn.github.io/register.md

 classes: wide2
 ---

+To participate in this Satellite you have to register at the [website of the main conference](https://networks2021.net/).
+Options to register only for this Satellite will be available for a lower fee.
+The deadline for registration is June 1.

-For registration, please fill out [this form](https://forms.gle/8uwzvbLBG45Y6PMz8){:target="_blank"}.
+Additionally, please also fill out [this form](https://forms.gle/8uwzvbLBG45Y6PMz8){:target="_blank"}.

-TODO: something about fees and link to Networks 2021